-W2, W3, W4, W5, W6, W7, W8, N5, N7, E2, E3, E5, E7, E8, S1, S2, S3, S4.
+In this section we show the horizontal distribution of the brightness at the moderator, for several beam ports.
+The beam ports of greatest interest, for the instruments now under preparation, are [14]: W1, W2, W3, W4, W5, W6, W7, W8, N5, N7, E2, E3, E5, E7, E8, S1, S2, S3, S4.
 In addition, it is of interest to look at one 90° beam port, possible location for the nnbar experiment.
 Detailed MCNPX calculations were performed for the following beam ports: E1, W2, W3, W4, W5, W6, W7, W8, and S11.
-Given the configuration of the beam ports, this covers all the list of interest, since for instance W1 will have the same distribution as E1, N5 and E5 will be like W5, and so on (see Fig. 2).
+Given the angular distribution of the beam ports, this list covers all the beam ports of interest, since for instance W1 will have the same distribution as E1, N5 and E5 will be like W5, and so on (see Fig. 2).

 Calculations were performed with MCNPX using collimators placed at 3 m distance from the moderator, looking at a surface 2 mm wide, 30 mm high, moving the collimator to obtain a distribution across the thermal and cold moderators.
-Results are shown in Figs. 18 to 27 and compared with the same distributions from the present McStas component (the absolute values of the McStas distributions have been multiplied by a constant factor to compare with the peak brightness units of the MCNPX results.
-As shown in the figures, overall the agreement between MCNPX and McStas is very good, showing that the present module can be used for guide design.
-For fine tunings, such as decision of the precise location of the area of neutron extraction, it is however recommended to double check with the MCNPX results, which we could further refine if needed by the instrument design teams.
+Results are shown in Figs. 17 to 26 and compared with the same distributions from the present McStas component (the absolute values of the McStas distributions have been normalized to compare with the peak brightness units of the MCNPX results).
+As shown in the figures, overall the agreement between MCNPX and McStas is good, showing that the present module can be used for guide design.
+For fine tunings, such as decision of the precise location of the area of neutron extraction, and especially for the beam ports 1 to 4 (for each sector), it is however recommended to double check with the MCNPX results, which we could further refine if needed by the instrument design teams.

-Figure 18: Brightness distribution along an X axis perpendicular to the beam line, shown for W1 and W11 beam ports (the actual calculations were performed for E1 and S11 beam ports, respectively, but the distribution is the same).
+Figure 17: Brightness distribution along a horizontal X axis perpendicular to the beam port direction, shown for W1 and W11 beam ports (the actual calculations were performed for E1 and S11 beam ports, respectively, but the distributions are the same).
 Dashed lines pass through the focal points and the 0 of the X axis.
 At 90° (W11) the cold distributions from the two sides of the cold moderator have the same intensity, as expected.

-Figure 19: Horizontal brightness distribution for the E1 beam line, for cold (E < 20 meV) and thermal (20 < E < 100 meV) neutrons.
-The X axis corresponds to a line perpendicular to the beam port angle, with the 0 corresponding to the focal point (see Fig. 18).
-The shape of this distribution is also valid for the W1 beam line.
+Figure 18: Horizontal brightness distribution for the E1 beamport, for cold (E < 20 meV) and thermal (20 < E < 100 meV) neutrons.
+The X axis corresponds to a line perpendicular to the beam port angle, with the 0 corresponding to the focal point (see Fig. 17).
+These distributions are also valid for the S1, W1 and N1 beamports.
 Comparison between MCNPX simulations and from the McStas component [1].

-Figure 20: Like Fig. 19 for the W2 beam line.
-The shape of this distribution is also valid for the E2 and S2 beam lines.
+Figure 19: Like Fig. 18 for the W2 beamport.
+These distributions are also valid for the S2, E2 and N2 beamports.

-Figure 21: Like Fig. 19 for the W3 beam line.
-The shape of this distribution is also valid for the E3 and S3 beam lines.
+Figure 20: Like Fig. 18 for the W3 beamport.
+These distributions are also valid for the S3, E3 and N3 beamports.

-Figure 22: Like Fig. 19 for the W4 beam line.
-The shape of this distribution is also valid for the S4 beam line.
+Figure 21: Like Fig. 18 for the W4 beamport.
+These distributions are also valid for the S4, E4 and N4 beamports.